 Welcome to the Student Health Center and Pharmacy, where our focus is student healthcare.
 All of us at the SHC look forward to providing the same high-quality care for our students that they get at home.
 Walk-ins are encouraged for any non-emergent visits.
-However, we prefer that you make an appointment for the following issues: annual physicals, GYN examinations, prescription medication maintenance, chronic or on-going conditions, nutrition counseling, psychiatric services and allergy injections.
+However, you will need to make an appointment for the following issues: annual physicals, GYN examinations, prescription medication maintenance, chronic or on-going conditions, nutrition counseling, psychiatric services and allergy injections.

-Our vision is to be the healthcare provider of choice for students at the University of Alabama and a recognized leader in the filed of college health.
+Our vision is to be the number one choice of UA students for excellence in health care and wellness education.
 In fulfilling this vision, we will:

 Our values are to be: